BrandonJohnGrenier/pattern-microstructure/README.md

-Because Valex builds on top of the [JSR-303 BeanValidation API](http://beanvalidation.org/1.0/), you can annotate your models with standard BeanValidation annotations.
-A ValidationMessages.properties file can also be used with Valex to minimise the migration path for existing JSR-303 implementations that want to use Valex for more robust API error reporting.

 # Documentation
-Documentation is hosted on the [Valex Project Page](http://pattern.fm/valex/#documentation).
+Complete documentation for Valex is hosted on the [Valex Project Page](http://pattern.fm/valex/#documentation).

 # Building from Source